WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }
 ```

-If you check the Service again via Browser, you'll see that it has **NOT** changed yet.
-This
+Now open the browser and check the Service in Icinga2 again, you'll see that it has **NOT** changed yet.
-is intentional, as the API will not execute any actions by default.
-This is to avoid triggering
+This is intentional, in fact, to avoid triggering actions accidentally,
-actions accidentally during testing.
+the _tornado-send-event_ command executes no actions by default.

-Now that we're sure that our rule is the only one *Matched*, we can tell tornado to actually
+We can tell tornado to actually
 execute the actions by passing the **-f** flag to the script as follows:
 ```
 tornado-send-event ~/payload.json -f
 ```

-Now you will see that the service turned red and has gone into *soft critical* state.
+Checking the Service once again should show that it turned red and its state is *soft critical*.
 Depending
 on your configuration, after a few additional executions, it will end up in hard *critical* state.

-As you may note fiddling with the event content, if you change the *exit_code* in the payload to
+As you may note, if we change the *exit_code* in the event payload to
-anything other than *2*, nothing will happen, as the rule filters out all but critical events.
+anything other than *2*, the rule will not match as we filter out everything
-Adding another rule filtering on only the *OK* (exit_code == 0) states and thus setting the service
+but critical events.
-state to an OK state, is left as an  exercise to the reader.
+Adding another rule that filters only on *OK* states (exit_code == 0) and then sets the service state to an OK state, is left as an exercise to the reader.